What is a Freedom of Information Request?

 f you are dissatisfied with the handling of a Freedom of Information (FOI) request, you have the right to ask for an internal review.
 Internal review requests should be submitted within two months of the date of receipt of the response to your original letter and should be addressed to:

-Legal Counsel and Monitoring Officer
+Chief Officer – Legal and Governance & Monitoring Officer

 If you are not content with the outcome of the internal review, you have the right to apply directly to the Information Commissioner for a decision.

 Material which is published and accessed on the website can be downloaded free of charge.

 The Authority does not make charges for reasonable requests for hard copy information.
 However, if a charge for information is applicable, this will be in respect of: